dimi309/small3d/README.md

-small3d works on Windows, MacOS and Linux and supports Visual Studio, gcc (even MinGW) and clang for compilation. **But this is still a highly experimental version, using Vulkan for the first time and it has only been tested on Windows**.
+small3d works on Windows, MacOS and Linux and supports Visual Studio, gcc (even MinGW) and clang for compilation. **But this is still a highly experimental version, using Vulkan for the first time (many thanks to the [Vulkan Tutorial](https://vulkan -tutorial.com/) and it has only been tested on Windows**.
 It also has some issues, like the fact that depth testing does not work yet.
 It also produces a square artifact at the top left of the screen in the first game that has been compiled with it.

 All small3d dependencies, appart from the Vulkan SDK, are distributed together with